Tips for finding motivation with depression

 A person does not have to be part of a large social group to receive the necessary support.
 It can help to focus on strengthening existing friendships and concentrating on sustainable relationships with a select few.

 Spending time with friends and family can help a person feel a greater connection to the world.
 This can be a tremendous motivator.

 Just as there are ways to enhance motivation, some behaviors can decrease motivation and worsen depression.
 Taking steps to avoid these triggering behaviors can help.

 Drugs and alcohol

-Drugs and alcohol can also negatively interact with medications a person may be taking for depression.
-This makes depression even harder to treat.
+Drugs and alcohol can also interact with medications for depression, causing adverse effects.
+This can make depression harder to treat.

-While small-scale socializing can help a person feel better, large gatherings involving alcohol and recreational drugs are not recommended.
+While some types of socializing can help a person feel better, any gatherings that increase the pressure to consume alcohol or recreational drugs are unlikely to promote recovery.